nebula-plugins/nebula-publishing-plugin/README.md

 ### nebula.publish-verification

+Plugin features are enabled only for Gradle 4.4 and higher.

 Creates a task which runs before actual publication into repositories.
 It verifies that any of your direct dependencies don't have a lower status then your project.
 E.g. your project has a status `release` but one of your direct dependencies is `SNAPSHOT`.
 The task will prevent the publication until you will depend only on final releases.
 Your test dependencies are NOT verified.